Professor Jo Gill

 Associate Dean for Education

 I am Professor of Twentieth-Century and American Literature in the Department of English and Associate Dean for Education in the College of Humanities.
 I teach and research in modern and contemporary English and American literature with a particular interest in poetry, confessional and life writing, and in the literature and culture of cities and suburbs.
 My most recent book, The Poetics of the American Suburbs, was published in 2013.
 My article "'Quite the Opposite of a Feminist': Phyllis McGinley, Betty Friedan, and Discourses of Gender in Mid-Century American Culture" (Women's History Review, 2013) won the Arthur Miller Centre Prize for the year's best American Studies essay.
 I was the Principal Investigator of the Leverhulme Trust-funded "Cultures of the Suburbs International Research Network" (2011-14).
 I have recently completed work on a new book entitled Modern American Poetry and the Architectural Imagination for which I was awarded a Leverhulme Research Fellowship (2015-16).
 I am a Senior Fellow of the Higher Education Academy.
 From January 2016, I served as Associate Dean for International & Development in the College of Humanities.
-I was educated at a comprehensive school in the North West of England, took my BA at Leicester, my MA at York, and after a career in publishing and in the charity sector, my PhD at the University of Gloucestershire.
+I was educated at a comprehensive school near Warrington, took my BA at Leicester, my MA at York, and after a career in publishing and in the charity sector, studied for a PhD at the University of Gloucestershire.

 My office is in Queen's 205.